-- Private Party Purchase Permit(s) can be obtained by completing the WEAPONS PURCHASE PERMIT application. *A permit is required if the applicant does not have a Concealed License Permit and is purchasing a gun from an individual.
-A permit is not required if the applicant is purchasing a gun from a licensed dealer. **Note: Purchase Permits will no longer be available immediately, there will be at least a 24hr. wait time.
+- Private Party Purchase Permit(s) can be obtained at the Records Office.
+The process takes 2-3 business days to complete. *A permit is required if the applicant does not have a Concealed License Permit and is purchasing a gun from an individual.
+A permit is not required if the applicant is purchasing a gun from a licensed dealer.

-- Purchase permits or gun sales records can be placed in a drop box in the Front Lobby or mailed to the Sheriff’s Office at 405 N. Winter St. Adrian, MI 49221.
+- A drop box will be available during office hours to place purchase permits or gun sales records, or they can be mailed to the Sheriff’s Office at 405 N. Winter St. Adrian, MI 49221.

 - Copies of Complaint or Crash Reports can be requested either by mail or through the county website.